 - Professional Plan (Good for service-based businesses): Rs.
 5,999/year

 - SMB Plan (Good for resellers & traders): Rs.
 8,999/year

 - GST Company plan (Good for busy business owners who want to outsource): Rs.
 1,999/month

 2) TALLY ERP 9

 Tally ERP 9 is a popular accounting software that is used by resellers and manufacturers.
 It was primarily designed for accountants and hence business owners might find it very complex to use.
-It boasts of lot of features which makes it even more complex.
+It boasts a lot of features that make it even more complex.

 Tally works offline and doesn’t require an internet connection.
-So, GST return filing process becomes little tedious with Tally as you have to manually import and export the data in it’s tax filing utility.
+So, the GST return filing process becomes a little tedious with Tally as you have to manually import and export the data in its tax filing utility.

 - Single User – Rs.
 21,780